 The PS Centre’s main objective is to support National Societies in promoting, providing and enabling psychosocial wellbeing for beneficiaries, staff and volunteers.
 It is commonly acknowledged that recovery from psychological and social consequences of a crisis take far longer to overcome than physical or material damage.
 Additionally, early and adequate psychosocial support for beneficiaries, staff and volunteers can prevent distress and suffering from developing into more severe situations.
 The main purpose of psychosocial support is therefore to build resilience and help people to cope with and recover from a disaster or critical event.

 To address these issues, a centre of excellence – the Red Cross Red Crescent Reference Centre for Psychosocial Support (the PS Centre) – was established in 1993.
-As an outsourced capacity of the International Federation Secretariat in Geneva, the Centre has a mandate to speak on behalf of the Federation on matters relating to psychosocial support.
-Apart from that, our main objective is to promote psychosocial wellbeing for beneficiaries, staff and volunteers.
+In order to achieve the mission and strategy to implement psychosocial well-being of beneficiaries, staff and volunteers, the PS Centre: